geovistory/toolbox/README.md

 - /server : node.js server logic
 - /common : some code shared by server and client
 - /client : angular web app
+- /deploy : scripts used for deployment process

 ## Server